New McMaster proposal could freeze SC college tuition

 The tuition freeze would apply to all academic fees, but would not prevent colleges from increasing the cost of housing or meal plans, the governor’s office said.

-The University of South Carolina requested $9 million in recurring, additional funding from the state budget to offset tuition raises at its main campus, according to its budget request.
+The University of South Carolina has requested $9 million in recurring, additional funding from the state budget to offset tuition raises at its main campus, according to its budget request for next fiscal year.
 The governor’s budget plan would provide USC $8.3 million in additional funding, according to the governor’s office.
 Clemson University, which sought $8 million, would receive $5.2 million in additional funding, according to the governor’s office.

-In the most recent budget, lawmakers gave USC an additional $4.6 million in recurring state funding.
+In the current year’s budget, lawmakers gave USC an additional $4.6 million in recurring state funding.
 The university still increased tuition, but the 2.9 percent hike was the smallest percentage increase in 20 years, USC Chief Operating Officer Ed Walton said when the tuition increase was approved.

-USC’s budget increase covers only part of the university’s $14 million projected cost increase.
+USC’s requested budget increase for next year covers only part of the university’s $14 million projected cost increase.
 In November, USC spokesman Jeff Stensland said the $5 million gap between the request and cost increase could be made up with a modest tuition increase.
 However, if the proviso passes and prevents colleges from raising tuition, it’s unclear how USC would make up for the funding gap.

 The budget plan would boost recurring, basefunding to every college in the state.
-Here is how much each would get, according to the governor’s office:
+Here is how much extra money would get, according to the governor’s office:

 - The Citadel: $676,151